bennettslin/yearlings_bobtail_app/performance-notes.md

 * Prop types for all dom components. (/)

 Phase 1:
 * Don't bind arguments.
-Instead call an instance method in a React component.
+Instead call an instance method in a React component. (/)
-* Have React components have no knowledge of selected indices, only their own.
+* Have React components have no knowledge of selected indices, only their own. (/)
-* Components know to render themselves.
+* Components know to render themselves. (/)

 Phase 2:
 * Be strategic about shouldComponentUpdate checks.
 * Avoid shouldComponentUpdate if possible.

 Phase 3:
-* Avoid passing data objects if they can be fetched by indices.
+* Avoid passing data objects if they can be fetched by indices. (/)

-* Avoid hiddenLyricColumnKey ?